 2. Get your sweat on!
 Regular daytime exercise can help you fall asleep more quickly at night, and stay asleep longer.
 As you’re pushing through that workout, just keep thinking about how good that sleep will feel!
 However, that doesn’t mean working out right before bed is the way to go.
 You’ll want to give at least two hours between your workout ending and bedtime.
 Generally, even if you’re physically tired after a workout, exercise gives our brains an energy boost that lasts for 1-3 hours after you finish, which can make it harder to fall asleep.

-Bonus tip: Magnesium is an essential mineral that helps with so many pregnancy symptoms – sleep included!
+Magnesium is an essential mineral that helps with so many pregnancy symptoms – sleep included!
 Many women find magnesium supplements helpful come nighttime, but you’ll definitely want to talk to your doc before taking any supplements yourself.
-Of course you can also get magnesium through your food, particularly from these options: Swiss chard, spinach, pumpkin seeds, almonds, and dark chocolate (um – yes please)!
+You can also get magnesium through your food, particularly from these options: Swiss chard, spinach, pumpkin seeds, almonds, and dark chocolate (um – yes please)!

 Building healthy habits around sleep and learning what your body needs now will be so helpful once baby arrives and those sleep schedules are thrown off cycle.
 Finding little ways to improve sleep can really add up, and it will be sure to have a significant impact on both your psychological wellbeing and physical health.
 So go get your sleep on!